 - +44 (0) 1704 578000

-Southport & Ainsdale Golf Club was originally founded in 1907.
+Southport & Ainsdale Golf Club was originally founded in 1907 with George Lowe laying out the first course.
 At that time, golf was played across a stretch of links land between the railway line and the main Liverpool road.
 In 1922, the council decided to build another road into Southport and they decided to route it across the links, splitting the course in two.
 Fortunately, some new land was identified and James Braid, the greatest golf course revisionist of all time, was called in to sort things out.
 By 1924, Braid had built six new holes and updated the remaining twelve.

 So, in the scheme of things, Southport & Ainsdale is a relative youngster and it is set amongst exhilarating dunes and tangly heather.
 S&A has a very natural feel to the layout, although it is somewhat old-fashioned with some blind drives and obscured approach shots.
 This is not your traditional out-and-back layout.
 In broad terms, the course is laid out in two loops, with holes 2 through to 6 forming the inner loop.
 The fairways wind their way through gaps and valleys between the dunes and many of the greens are raised on tricky-to-hold plateaux.
 S&A is a serious golfing test, the layout measures over 6,800 from the back tees with par set at 72 and from the yellow tees, the length drops to 6,396 yards, but the par also drops down to 71.